Skip to content

-Ireland is known for its historic and famous houses, one being Russborough House, near the beautiful Blessington lake in County Wicklow.
-Russborough House is one of Ireland’s famous example of Palladian Architecture built during the 18th century.
-It surely catches your attention, as it stands dramatically out in Wicklow’s landscape and will entice you to want to get up close and personal to discover more about the place.
+Ireland is known for its historic and famous houses, including Russborough House, near the beautiful Blessington Lake in County Wicklow.
+Russborough House is a renowned example of Palladian architecture built in the 18th century.
+It surely catches your attention, as it stands dramatically out in Wicklow’s landscape, and will entice you to get up close and personal to discover more about the place.

-The historic attraction should definitely be added to your list of places to visit in County and ConnollyCove will tell you why, so keep reading to find out more about this famous Irish House.
+The historic attraction should be added to your list of places to visit in the County, and ConnollyCove will tell you why, so keep reading to find out more about this famous Irish House.

 History of Russborough House

-One very important reason that might make you wish to visit this attraction is its strong history to uncover.
-As mentioned Russborough House dates back to the 18th century, but the story begins in the 17th century when the house was designed by Richard Cassels.
-The House was created for Joseph Leeson, the First Earl of Milltown, who was also known as a famous art collector.
+One fundamental reason to visit this attraction is its intense history.
+As mentioned, Russborough House dates back to the 18th century, but the story begins in the 17th century when Richard Cassels designed it.
+The House was created for Joseph Leeson, the First Earl of Milltown, a famous art collector.

-In the 19th century, the house was sold to Captian Denis Daly and then onto Sir Alfred Beit, who is famous for bringing the Beit Art Collection to Russborough House.
-At the present moment, the house is owned and managed by the Alfred Beit Foundation when Alfred and his wife left in 1978, leaving visitors to an exceptional collection of art, learning and architecture to appreciate.
+In the 19th century, the house was sold to Captian Denis Daly and then to Sir Alfred Beit, who was famous for bringing the Beit Art Collection to Russborough House.
+The Alfred Beit Foundation, established when Alfred and his wife left in 1978, owns and manages the house.
+Visitors can appreciate an exceptional collection of art, learning, and architecture.

 Full view of Russborough House